Organic Certification for Professional organic producers, processors and distributors

-If you intend to avail of payments under the OFS (Organic Farming Scheme) which is operated by the Organic Unit of the Department of Agriculture, Food & The Marine, you must ensure that you complete the on-line OFS application requirements if/when the OFS re-opens for applications in 2016.
+If you intend to avail of payments under the current tranche of the OFS (Organic Farming Scheme), you must ensure that you complete the on-line OFS application requirements.

 Finally, you must also complete the mandatory training course if you have not already completed same.
-Potential applicants should note that the Organic Trust Ltd also run the mandatory production courses on strategic dates during the year and some of these take place over weekends – please telephone the Organic Trust Ltd office (01 8530271) for full details of the courses available.
+Potential applicants should note that the Organic Trust also run the mandatory production courses on strategic dates during the year and some of these take place over weekends – please telephone the Organic Trust office (01 8530271) for full details of the courses available.
 Please note that you will be given until September 1st 2019 to complete the mandatory organic production course and to upload the certificate of attendance by this date.

-Potential processors (including importers, distributors, wholesalers and retailers) may wish to avail of the Organic Trust's competitively priced Adequacy Audi (contact Helen Scully in the office for details – 01 8530271).
+Potential processors (including importers, distributors, wholesalers and retailers) may wish to avail of the Organic Trust's competitively priced Adequacy Audit (contact Helen Scully in the office for details – 01 8530271).

 The Department of Agriculture, Food & the Marine offers a range of financial incentives to assist those interested in getting involved in organic production.
-The terms, conditions and payments relating to the 2015 Organic Farming Scheme are available by clicking on the following .pdf.
-The details of the 2016/2017 Organic Farming Scheme (when re-opened to new entrants) will be made available as soon as they are published by the Organic Unit of the Department of Agriculture.
-Please note that there is no guarantee that the OFS will re-open for applications from new grants in 2016.
+The details of the Organic Farming Scheme (when re-opened to new entrants) will be made available as soon as they are published by the Organic Unit of the Department of Agriculture.
+Please note that there is no guarantee that the OFS will re-open for applications from new entrants prior to 01.01.2021.